totvslabs/pyCarol/doc/source/pycarol/tutorial/tutorial.basicbatchapp.rst

 Below are are presented some well known problems when developing/ deploying Carol Apps:

--  **``instanceType`` not big enough**: Correctly sizing resources is essential to control costs when running apps.
+-  **``instanceType`` is not big enough**: Correctly sizing resources is essential to control costs when running apps.
 On the other hand, if the process is memory or CPU intensive, your process may run out of resources either on build or on execution.
 For the build it is common to run out of memory if dependencies include heavy packages, such as pytorch, requiring at least ``c1.small`` (5Gb RAM).
--  **Wrong ``gitRepoUrl``, ``gitBranch`` or ``gitPath``**: When handling big repositories you can easially get confused and end up building the wrong version of your code.
+-  **Wrong ``gitRepoUrl``, ``gitBranch`` or ``gitPath``**: When handling big repositories you can easily get confused and end up building the wrong version of your code.
 Another subtle problem is that recent github repositories use ``master`` to refer to the head branch, while old ones refer as ``main``.